Alchemist (band): 1992−1996

 In 1992, Roy Torkington joined Alchemist in place of Meredith.
-By this time the demos had created enough interest for them to be approached by Austrian label Lethal, who released their first album, Jar of Kingdom, the next year.
-The album was recorded in Sydney and featured an eclectic mixture of death metal, grindcore and psychedelia.
+By this time, the demos had created enough interest for them to be approached by Austrian label Lethal, who released their first album, Jar of Kingdom, the next year.
+The album was recorded in Sydney and featured an eclectic mix of death metal, grindcore and psychedelia.
 Two songs featured vocals from Michelle Klemke, a friend of Agius' mother.
 According to the notes accompanying the 2005 compilation album Embryonics, Agius lost his voice during the recording.
 Dissatisfied with the sound of the album, the band re-mastered and re-released it in 1999.
-Alchemist was also dissatisfied with Lethal's handling of Jar of Kingdom and soon parted ways with them.
+Alchemist was dissatisfied with Lethal's handling of Jar of Kingdom and parted ways with them.
 After releasing Jar of Kingdom, the band went on their first tour.

-During 1994, Alchemist recorded a promotional tape to shop to record companies and a version of the Venom song "Black Metal" for a Swedish tribute album called The Promoters of the Third World War: A Tribute to Venom, now a collector's item.
-The band also began work on its next album, titled Lunasphere, which was released in 1995 by Melbourne label Shock Records through its subsidiary Thrust.
-Lunasphere showed a further development of Alchemist's unusual style, adding Eastern motifs and keyboards to its already diverse style.
+During 1994, Alchemist recorded a promotional tape to shop to record companies and a version of the Venom song "Black Metal" for a Swedish tribute album called The Promoters of the Third World War: A Tribute to Venom.
+The band began work on its next album, Lunasphere, released in 1995 by Melbourne label Shock Records through its subsidiary Thrust.
+Lunasphere showed a further development of Alchemist's style, adding Eastern motifs and keyboards to its sound.
 The track "Garden of Eroticism" was added to the Triple J compilation album This Is Twelve (ABC/EMI) in 1996 and both this song and "Yoni Kunda" became live staples.
-The group supported the release of Lunasphere with a heavy touring schedule that included several shows with joint UK/Australian ambient act Deathless, a slot on the Sydney leg of the 1996 Big Day Out, supporting Cathedral and Paradise Lost on their dual headlining tour, and also opening for Fear Factory a second time.
+The group supported the release of Lunasphere with a heavy touring schedule that included several shows with joint UK/Australian ambient act Deathless, a slot on the Sydney leg of the 1996 Big Day Out, supporting Cathedral and Paradise Lost on their dual headlining tour, and opening for Fear Factory a second time.
 They performed live-to-air on the Triple J metal program Three Hours of Power.
-Two songs from this session would later be included on the Embryonics compilation album in 2005.
+Two songs from this session were included on the Embryonics compilation album in 2005.
 During the same year, pioneering Canberra death metal band Armoured Angel disbanded.
 The band's drummer Joel Green handed over the running of the festival to Holder, who with the rest of Alchemist was responsible for the event for the next decade.